-What are the top project manager skills for building a team?
+What are the top non-technical skills that project managers should have?
 Although technical skills are important, these so-called “soft” skills are also vital because they lay the foundation for building a strong, successful team.
-According to CIO.com, you need these soft skills to “help you navigate the challenges inherent in project management, from scope creep and delays to conflicts among team members.”
-We were inspired to create our own list of nontechnical project manager skills needed to build a successful team.
+According to CIO.com, you need these skills to “help you navigate the challenges inherent in project management, from scope creep and delays to conflicts among team members.”
+We were inspired to create our own list of non-technical project manager skills needed to build a successful team.
 A project is only as a strong as the team that works on it.
 And a team is only as successful as the project manager that leads it.
-Here is our list: Create a Sense of Teamwork There is a difference between a group and a team.
-When someone is a part of a team, they belong and they want to give their input and participate.
-When issues arrive, work on them as a team and figure out solutions together.
-Use a collaboration tool that facilitates regular conversations.
-Communicate Ensure that everyone is on board, that all the meetings are attended, and that everyone asks questions and gives their input.
-This can be as simple as reserving the last ten minutes of each meeting for questions.
-Encourage face to face conversations or phone calls over emails to avoid miscommunication.
+Here is our list: 5.
+Creates a Sense of Teamwork There is a difference between a group and a team.
+When someone is a part of a team, they belong, and they want to give their input and participate.
+A project manager should create that sense of teamwork by encouraging open communication by giving everyone a voice.
+This can be done, for example, by setting aside the last ten minutes of each meeting for everyone to give their input and ask any questions.
+4. Communicates Effectively A project manager should encourage face to face conversations or phone calls over emails to avoid miscommunication.
+Instead of going back and forth through one long, never ending email thread, it’s easier to discuss the issue in person.
 Have a fixed meeting time for regular status updates and issues to be discussed.
-Build Trust How to create project management success: build trust.
-Instead of hovering over each team member, give them space to complete their work.
-Show them that you can trust them with their responsibilities.
-Delegate Responsibilities By the end of each meeting, each team member should have a clear idea of what their action items […]
+3. Builds Trust Instead of hovering over each team member, give them space to complete their work.
+Show them that you trust them with their responsibilities.
+2. Delegates Responsibilities By the end of each meeting, each team member […]

 Imagine you are going on a road trip with your family, but you failed to plan it out.
 You don’t know where you are stopping.
 You are not sure what direction to take.
 You made a mistake in failing to plan.
 Mistakes in project management can happen in a similar way.
 All project managers know this.
 I recently read this article from CIO.com, “12 Common Project Management Mistakes–and How to Avoid Them“, and I wanted to give my own input on what I think are the biggest mistakes in project management.
 Here are the top pitfalls in project management – and tips on avoiding them.
 Not Having a Clear Plan Imagine that road trip again.
 Maybe if you were taking this road trip all alone, it wouldn’t be a problem, and you can choose to stop everywhere.
 But with your spouse, your kids, and even your family pet with you, everyone wants to stop somewhere different.
 No one can agree on where to eat.
 Everyone has different schedules.
 Chaos ensues.
 Not Managing Now imagine you are still on your road trip, and everyone is arguing over where they want to stop.
 There is some conflict.
 Do you ignore everything that is going on?
 Or do you find a solution?
 In project management, failing to manage and failing to find solutions for any problems that arise can cost you.
 You have to know when to step in, but also you can’t “micromanage” the team.
 You don’t need hourly updates, but you do need to know when major issues arise.
 There has to be a balance between the two.
 Not Being Flexible While you may think of your project plan as your bible…don’t hesitate to listen to […]